 - Consent Issues: The law demands that patients be informed about their treatment options and to consent to that treatment.
 Medical malpractice may occur in violation of this requirement in one of two ways.
 First, a doctor may act against a patient’s direct wishes.
 Second, a patient may not be made fully aware of the details of their treatment before agreeing to it.

 Getting Legal Help – Finding a Medical Malpractice Attorney

-If you think you or a loved one might have been hurt by inadequate medical care, it is important to reach out to a legal professional to learn about your options.
-You may not know for sure whether you have a medical malpractice case, but the first step is visiting with an experienced legal professional, sharing your story, and learning more.
+If you think you or a loved one might have been hurt by inadequate medical care, it is important to reach out to a medical malpractice lawyer to learn about your options.
+You may not know for sure whether you have a medical malpractice suit, but the first step is visiting with an experienced medical negligence attorney, sharing your story, and learning more.